bojadlabalaji/Enhanced-Video-Summarization/README.md

 # Efficient Generation of Summary Videos from Long-form Content
-By leveraging Natural Language Processing (NLP) pipelines and innovative video editing methods, VISON+ generates concise and informative summaries that capture the essence of the original content.
+By utilizing advanced Natural Language Processing (NLP) pipelines and state-of-the-art video editing techniques, this project produces concise and informative summaries that effectively capture the essence of the original content through extractive summarization.

 ## Introduction